mvanaltvorst/shamirs-secret-sharing/README.md

 npm install
 webpack --mode=production
 ```
 The resulting files will be located in the `dist/` directory.
+You can also run `webpack-dev-server` instead of `webpack --mode=production` and visit `localhost:8080` if you only plan to use this on your own machine.

 ## Web GUI